1926 United Kingdom general strike: Causes

-When mine owners announced that their intention was to reduce miners' wages, the Miners' Federation of Great Britain rejected the terms: "Not a penny off the pay, not a minute on the day."
-The Trades Union Congress responded to the news by promising to support the miners in their dispute.
+When mine owners announced their intention to reduce miners' wages further, the Miners' Federation of Great Britain rejected the terms: "Not a penny off the pay, not a minute on the day."
+The Trades Union Congress responded by promising to support the miners in their dispute.
 The Conservative government, under Prime Minister Stanley Baldwin, decided to intervene by declaring that a nine-month subsidy would be provided to maintain the miners' wages and that a royal commission, under the chairmanship of Sir Herbert Samuel, would look into the problems of the mining industry and consider its impact on other industries, families, and organisations dependent on coal supply.

-The Samuel Commission published a report on 10 March 1926 recommending that national agreements, the nationalisation of royalties, and sweeping reorganisation and improvement should be considered for the mining industry.
-It also recommended a reduction by 13.5% of miners' wages, along with the withdrawal of the government subsidy.
+The Samuel Commission published its report on 10 March 1926, recommending that national agreements, the nationalisation of royalties, and sweeping reorganisation and improvement should be considered for the mining industry.
+It also recommended a reduction of 13.5% of miners' wages, along with the withdrawal of the government subsidy.
 Two weeks later, the prime minister announced that the government would accept the report if other parties also did.

 A previous royal commission, the Sankey Commission in 1919, had failed to reach an agreement, producing four different reports with proposals ranging from complete restoration of private ownership and control, to complete nationalisation.
 David Lloyd George, the then prime minister, offered reorganisation, which was rejected by the miners.

-Following the Samuel Commission's report, the mine owners declared that miners would be offered new terms of employment, which included lengthening the work day and reducing wages depending on various factors.
+Following the Samuel Commission's report, the mine owners declared that miners would be offered new terms of employment including lengthening the work day and reducing wages depending on various factors.
 The Miners' Federation of Great Britain refused the wage reduction and regional negotiation.